 Tour rules: Please do not enter any areas that are marked employees only.
 Do not open any doors that are closed.
 Do not go into any areas that the lights are not on.
 You must stay with the group at all times, wandering around the building is not permitted.

 Every third Friday of the month (except December) there is a public lecture.
 The public lecture nights start at 7:00PM with some light refreshments, the lecture starts at 7:30PM and lasts approximately one hour.
 After the lecture there will be a tour of the building.
-Reservations are required and may be made the same way as for a tour (see above) with the exception that reservations for a public lecture will only be accepted the Monday following the previous lecture.
-Due to the popularity of the lectures and the limited space available we will only take a maximum of six people per reservation.
+Reservations are required and may be made the same way as for a tour (see above) with the exception that reservations for a public lecture will only be accepted the Monday at 1:00P.M. following the previous lecture.
+Please Note: Due to the overwhelming demand and the limited space for the public lectures we've made some changes to the public lecture registration procedure.
+The changes are as follows: Only 2 reservations can be made per person per phone call for a lecture.
+Only 30 people who've attended the previous lecture can sign up for the next lecture, the rest of the available reservations will be reserved for people who have not attended a lecture previously.

 University of Pittsburgh